sassdawe/hnd3884.github.io/_posts/en.md

 }
 ```

-This code does get the solutionId from __sid__ and authenticate with the infopath canary inside the cookie, for example a cookie like this:
+This code gets the solutionId from __sid__ and authenticate it with the infopath canary inside the cookie, for example a cookie like this:

 ```
 _InfoPath_CanaryValueAGQX2G3RUCCXQRUNZHR3UB7IIEMSOL2MNFZXI4ZPORSXG5C7NFXGM327NRUXG5BPJF2GK3JPORSW24DMMF2GKLTYONXCWMKZLBZTE4TDI5WXC4ZSIIZGIUTINE4EI6DBGFWVKNKDLFZGSTJYLFNHE33VMJ5EGSLEOM=KBxeU4WXMZ3Yg8v0ZPZfAWcpoiLL/R3sfejthMFTfL1x9GqMoiIOMSS9XrT0gguJmdn0Yj2qw0gqlDJXT7X49A==|637806206864107501